 \textbf{Model splitting.} Model splitting plays a critical role in SFL, especially in scenarios with unstable client participation.
 The selection of the split point influences both communication/computation latency and overall training performance~\cite{ZW2024ultra-LoLa,zw2025AIoutage}.
 Several studies have investigated how to determine the optimal model splitting point for SFL \cite{lin2024adaptsfl,10980018,10304624,shiranthika2023splitfedresiliencepacketloss}.
 Shiranthika et al. \cite{shiranthika2023splitfedresiliencepacketloss} study the impact of model splitting strategies on the packet loss resilience of SFL.
 Lin et al. \cite{lin2024adaptsfl,10980018} investigate how the model splitting point affects training convergence, revealing that a shallower split point leads to smaller convergence upper bound.
 Xu et al. \cite{10304624} propose a combined optimization approach to identify the best split point and bandwidth allocation, aiming to reduce total training latency.
 Unfortunately, these studies overlook how model splitting affects training convergence with unstable client participation.
-To the best of our knowledge, our research is the first to analyze convergence of SFL under unstable client participation and explore client sampling and model splitting under the context of SFL.

 To the best of our knowledge, this work provides the first convergence analysis of SFL that comprehensively characterizes the three failure modes (activation uploading, gradient downloading, and model aggregation) and leverages the derived bound for system optimization.